dentarg/auth0-blog/_posts/2017-12-14-elixir-and-phoenix-tutorial-build-an-authenticated-app.markdown

  - **Callback** Handles the success or failure of our auth request.
 On success, stores the user in a session.
  - **Logout** Drops the session.
+ - **HelperS** Providers a basepath for our `Ueberauth` strategy helpers, meaning `/auth/auth0` will now allow us to authenticate with the Auth0 provider we setup.

 ```elixir
 defmodule CountdownWeb.AuthController do
   use CountdownWeb, :controller